reimagined/resolve-cloud-cli/README.md

 ## Manage Deployments

-Use the `deploy` command to deploy an application to the cloud.
+Use the `deploy` command to deploy an application to the cloud:

 ```
 yarn resolve-cloud deploy